aleventhal/aria-annotations/README.md

 *   aria-description=”[localized string]” (similar to how aria-label can be used instead of aria-labelledby.
 This is a generically useful attribute that has been requested for years, and can be placed on any element.
 [GitHub issue for aria-description](https://github.com/w3c/aria/issues/891).
 *   role=”suggestion”|”revision” -- used to group changes in a document (role “deletion” and “insertion” children).
-*   role=”mark” -- equivalent to HTML’s <mark>, to indicate highlighted text that has a special meaning or additional information tied to it (via aria-details=[id]).
+*   role=”mark” -- equivalent to HTML’s &lt;mark&gt;, to indicate highlighted text that has a special meaning or additional information tied to it (via aria-details=[id]).
 Future specific types of highlights could inherit from this, for example, code editor use cases could expand ARIA annotations to add breakpoint, error and warning roles.
 [GitHub issue for role=”mark”](https://github.com/w3c/aria/issues/508).
 Annotated content may or may not be highlighted.
 *   role=”commentsection”, inheriting from feed, to be used on a group of comments.
 When something has a related comment, it would use aria-details to point to the comment section.
 Individual comments would use role=”comment”, inheriting from “article”, and supporting aria-level (in addition to the inherited aria-posinset and aria-setsize).